So you're buying a new computer for Architecture School

 Do you want to work in a coffee shop without hunting for a powerpoint?
 Do you want to take it to a site visit?
 Do you want to do everything plugged in at a desk at home and in studio, and nothing else?
 These are different machines.

-I’ve used a MacBook Air with an M-series chip for the last three or four years and it’s done pretty much everything I’ve wanted it to.
+For me: I’ve used a MacBook Air with an M-series chip for the last three or four years and it’s done pretty much everything I’ve wanted it to.
 Full working day on battery, silent, cool, light.
 It’s not a render farm and I don’t ask it to be one.
 For the way I actually work, the trade-off is a good one.

 The one uncomfortable opinion I’ll defend is that Macs genuinely give you that combination of power, long battery life, and portability that nothing else quite matches right now.
 The catch is that the software ecosystem in architecture is still Windows-first.
 Revit doesn’t run natively on Mac — though there’s a workable path around that, which I’ll come to.